Open Accessibility Menu

 The Americans with Disabilities Act (ADA), the Pregnant Workers Fairness Act (PWFA), and other federal and state laws require employers to provide reasonable accommodations for qualified individuals protected by these laws.

 The PWFA is a federal law that requires employers to provide a reasonable accommodation for job applicants and caregivers with “known limitations” related to or arising out of pregnancy, childbirth or related medical conditions, unless the accommodation causes undue hardship.
-Limitations under the PWFA do not need to rise to the level of a disability under the ADA.
-Furthermore, the PWFA specifically requires that employers provide reasonable accommodations for workers who are temporarily unable to perform the essential functions of their role due to pregnancy and/or childbirth-related reasons.
+The PWFA specifically requires that employers provide reasonable accommodations for workers who are temporarily unable to perform the essential functions of their role due to pregnancy and/or childbirth-related reasons.
 In addition, many states have their own laws requiring that employers provide workplace accommodations for pregnant workers.